Suped

 1. Benefit: Less warming and less operational ownership.

-Move to dedicated IP
+Move to a dedicated IP

-1. Benefit: Separate reputation and connection budget.
+1. Benefit: Separate reputation and source identity.

 2. Risk: Requires warm-up and stable sending patterns.